ashleyUX/hello-world/README.md

 # hello-world
-My first repository
+This is my first repository.
-even though I'm a proffesional UX designer, this is the first time I've created a github repository.
+Even though I'm a professional UX designer, this is the first time I've created a github repository.